young home care worker in uniform accompanying an elderly person

 This could be as simple as:

 A study from the University of Rochester Medical Center found that socially active seniors often experience slower rates of health decline.
-By helping with daily chores and encouraging movement, a companion makes physical activity a natural and enjoyable part of the day, which in turn boosts overall well-being.
+By helping with daily chores and encouraging movement, a companion makes physical activity a natural and enjoyable part of the day.

 Support Mental Sharpness